People helping People Build Financial Success.

 In 1992, as membership, loans, deposits and services increased, the need for a bigger facility to accommodate that growth was apparent.
 Land was purchased from Citgo on Swisco Road in Sulphur and in 1993 construction began on a new office building.

-In 1997 ATM cards were offered to members to provide more convenient access to cash.
-In 1998 the credit union launched its website, www.csefcu.org and assets climbed to $127 million
+ATM cards were introduced to members in 1997 to provide more convenient access to cash.
+In 1998 the credit union launched its website, www.csefcu.org and assets climbed to $127 million.

 In November 2000 the credit union’s membership surpassed 20,000 and in April 2001 loans outstanding reached $100 million for the first time in the credit union’s history.
 By the end of that year assets jumped to $156.3 million and deposits to $135.5 million.

 Several landmark decisions were made at a special board meeting in November 2004.
-The board voted that CSE expand its services beyond shares and loans to include share-draft (checking) accounts, debit cards, online bill pay and eventually credit cards.
+The board voted to expand CSE’s services beyond shares and loans to include share-draft (checking) accounts, debit cards, online bill pay and eventually credit cards.
 The board also voted to buy land in Lake Charles and to build a new main office there.
-Land was soon found, contractors were sought and plans were made for the construction.
-A search also began for a temporary branch location in Lake Charles while the new one was being constructed.
+Land was soon found and building plans started to develop.
+Because the construction phase would last at least 12-14 months, a temporary Lake Charles branch was also planned and a location for it was sought.

 In August 2005, CSE introduced free share-draft checking accounts, debit cards and online bill pay to its members.
-But before widespread use of the new products started, Hurricane Rita paid a visit to southwest Louisiana and the plans for the new office were delayed by a few months.
-However, the decision was made to proceed with the construction and the temporary branch opened in mid-2006 on Nelson Road in Lake Charles, just in front of the construction site.
+But before widespread use of the new products started, Hurricane Rita paid a visit to southwest Louisiana and planning for the new office was suspended for a few months.
+After much deliberation, the board made the decision to proceed with the construction of the new main office.
+The temporary branch opened in mid-2006 on Nelson Road in Lake Charles, just in front of the construction site.

 A complete renovation of the 19-year-old office on Swisco Road in Sulphur was begun in 2013 and a re-grand opening was held there in the summer of 2014.
 Shortly thereafter construction began on a new branch in Moss Bluff.